-Our Foundation material is designed for motivated congregation members, small group leaders, interns or elders.
-It can be delivered through a Learning Site (serving a region or set of churches) or Study Group (serving a single church) but can also be studied by individuals.
+Our Foundation material are flexible short courses for church members, small group leaders, interns and elders who want to keep being equipped for discipleship and ministry.
+It can be delivered through a Learning Site (serving a region or set off churches) or Study Group (serving a single church) but can also be studied by individuals.

 The course gives you an understanding of how the Bible affects heart change in the context of community and mission, as you develop a ‘gospel instinct’ for everyday life.
 Each module is flexible to order, pace, intensity or follow a recommended study plan.
 All you need to do is decide how/what you want to study.

 The Foundation material is compromised of 26 modules:

 Decide how you want to study

 A Foundation Learning Site is set up and run by a group of local churches who want to see men and women equipped for ministry across their area.
 Learning Sites are usually run by a collaborative group of local church leaders, ideally with one person as the designated overall leader.
 Learning Site FAQs.

 A study group is set up within a local church to provide training for members of their own congregation.
 The group leader is a member of the local church, and the curriculum and pace are decided by the local leadership.
 Study Group FAQs

 These modules can be studied on your own and at your own pace.
 To get the most of out the material, we recommend that you talk to others in your church about what you are studying and how it applies to your life, relationships and community.

 Students can choose from 26 modules, divided into four streams: Bible/Doctrine, Character, Community and World.
 The modules are designed to be modular and flexible to both the topics that you or your group want to focus on and the time commitment desired.